 Babies spend most of their sleep in the REM state, which is the sleeping state in which dreams occur.
 During this time, twitching or fluttering of the eyelids may be noticed.
 Their breathing may also seem a bit irregular, they may whimper every now and then (even cry out!), and it will seem like they are about to wake up.

 Experts say that it is very common for children to cry softly and for a small amount of time between the ages of four months to a year old.
-While some babies do outgrow this behaviour naturally, there are some who will require a change in their routine in order for them to sleep soundly through the night, and to develop healthier sleeping habits.
+While some babies do outgrow this behaviour naturally, there are some who will require a change in their routine to sleep soundly through the night and to develop healthier sleeping habits.

 Why Do Babies Cry in Their Sleep?

 Babies are still learning how to express themselves, and crying is a way of communication for them.
 Some causes could be those that make the baby physically uncomfortable, and hence, he won’t restrict his cries to a simple whimper.
 Here are some of the reasons why a baby cries in sleep:

 1. Dirty Diapers